pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 Defined as:
 ```
 Button(action: {
+    print("Logged in!")
 }){
    Text("Sign in")
        .frame(minWidth: 0, maxWidth: .infinity)
 }
 ```
 The button has two parts:
-Action: Indicates the action taken when the button is pressed (Not filled yet)
+- Action: Indicates the action taken when the button is pressed.
 ```
 action: {
-   ...
+   print("Logged in!")
 }
 ```

-Body of the button: The view that the button will display.
+- Body of the button: The view that the button will display.
 In this case, we are displaying the text `Sign in`.
 ```
 {
     Text("Sign in")